nextbreakpoint/infrastructure-as-code/README.md

 Stop the Bastion server from AWS console.

-Remove the Bastion server with command:
+Destroy the Bastion server with command:

     ./run_script.sh destroy_bastion